 - Application deadlines in 2017 are February 1 and May 15.
 Incomplete applications will not be taken into consideration.
-(See Submit your project) Completed applications must be in our office on the day of the deadline.
+(See Submit your project in link below) Completed applications must be in our office on the day of the deadline.

 - Entry forms must be filled out in English.
 Only for applications coming from French-speaking African countries and Haiti, the Fund offers the possibility to submit the entry form in French.

 - Production applications will only be accepted when accompanied by a trailer, demo, edited sequence or other audio-visual material of the project with a minimum of 3 minutes.

 - Projects that have finished the shooting phase will be considered as Post-Production applications.
 In this case applications have to be accompanied by an edited sequence, rough cut or first edit with a minimum of 20 minutes.

 - Project Development applications can be accompanied by one previous work when relevant to the project or when representative for the style of the filmmaker.
 If available a trailer or selected research material from the project is recommendable if representative for the style.

 - DVD’s and Vimeo or YouTube links must be in our office on the day of the deadline.
 Make sure that dvd’s are clearly marked with the project title.

 - DVD’s and Vimeo or YouTube links must be in English or have English subtitles.
 Links should remain online for at least two months following the deadline.
 If possible, please allow for free viewing of the material (no password required) or make sure you send us the password.

 Only projects that have been submitted according to the IDFA Bertha Fund regulations will be considered.